GeneCurationCoalition/gencc-website/docs/faq.md

 ## &nbsp;
 ## What are the goals of the GenCC?
 The GenCC is working to harmonize approaches to ensure gene-level resources are comparable and interoperable.
-This allows groups to work together most effectively and to provide consistent and useful resources for the community.The goals of the GenCC are as follows:
+This allows groups to work together most effectively and to provide consistent and useful resources for the community.
+The goals of the GenCC are as follows:
 - Understand the aims, processes, information used, classification systems, and users of the different gene curation efforts
 - Develop consistent terminology for validity assessment as well as inheritance, allelic requirement, and mechanism of disease
 - Develop the GenCC Database, a shared resource to bring together gene-level resources